beginner-corp/learn.begin.com/.github/begin-community-code-of-conduct.md

 # Introduction
-By participating and contributing to the Small Wins (aka Begin) community -- including, but not limited to its open source projects, any related online venues such as Github, Slack, in-person events, etc. -- you agree to this Code of Conduct.
+By participating and contributing to the Small Wins (aka Begin) community -- including, but not limited to its open source projects, any related online venues such as Github, Slack, Discord, in-person events, etc. -- you agree to this Code of Conduct.
 Lack of familiarity with this Code of Conduct is not an excuse for not adhering to it.

 # The Code of Conduct & you